BestTimesToVisit.com Logo

 Sarajevo Trams

-The tram system is the backbone of public transport in Sarajevo, connecting the airport to the city center and extending to various neighborhoods.
-It's a reliable and affordable way to get around, especially for covering longer distances within the city.
+The tram system is the backbone of public transport in Sarajevo, connecting the airport (though with a transfer) to the city center and beyond.
+It's a great way to get a feel for the city's pulse and is particularly useful for reaching the Old Town (Baščaršija) and newer districts.

 Taxis

 Taxis are readily available throughout Sarajevo and are a convenient option, especially for late-night travel or when carrying luggage.
-They offer door-to-door service and can be hailed on the street or booked via phone.
+Most drivers are friendly and knowledgeable about the city.

 Walking